 There are endless reasons for taking on this path.
 When you get behind all of this and grow a knowledge base, you can easily refute their arguments with actual science and proof.
 You’ll get more confident, motivate yourself, and are prepared for any half-baked statement coming your way.

 For beginners, I would suggest you watch the documentaries Forks over Knives, Vegucated, and Cowspiracy.
 If you’re into reading, then check the books The China Study, How Not to Die and The Starch Solution.
+Here's our full article on the best 40 vegan books!

 Whether it’s obvious or not: there’s always a reason as to why people think and react the way they do.
 Like I wrote above, many believe what the media and doctors tell them without questioning it.